| Old Slys Locks 26 & 27

 In 1960, road improvements across the channel were made, a new concrete waste weir was built about ten feet (3.0 m) below the old weir and a new fixed bridge placed across it.
 In 1962 a new steel swing bridge was placed just upstream of the upper gates of the upper lock.
 During the 1960s the area between the railway bridge and the dam was filled in with land fill, obscuring all but the upper two feet of the stone arch dam.

 In 1867 a kitchen was added to the defensible lockmaster's house.
-In 1965 the building was torn down to its masonry wall foundations and rebuilt as a lock office.
+In 1965 the building was torn down to its masonry wall foundations and in the spring of 1966 a new roof was put on and the interior re-designed as a lockstation office.

 photos by: Ken Watson, 2000